 Capstone courses serve as the demonstration of cumulative learning through the completion of a Signature Work.
 Capstones courses (1-3 credits) are offered within the major and are typically taken the final year of college.
 A Signature Work is a semester-long project that might be a research paper, a performance, a portfolio of “best work,” or an exhibit of artwork.
 Students may use their ePortfolios to display their Signature Work products and outcomes and show evidence of a connection with previous learning experiences.

 Like the First Year Seminar, Capstone courses have been extensively researched and serve the purpose of encouraging a student to synthesize and reflect upon transferrable skills.
 Capstones can promote coherence and relevance of both the general education and major curriculum, assist in development of key skills, and improve career and graduate school preparation.
-Capstone courses will become a graduation requirement for all ASU students starting the 2022/2023 academic year.
+Capstone courses will become a graduation requirement for all Adams State students starting the 2022/2023 academic year.

 Capstone Highlights Across Campus